galaxyproject/galaxy-hub/src/support/account-quotas/index.md

    * **Histories in a *deleted* state are still part of your quota usage.**
    * **Histories must be *purged* (permenently deleted) to not count toward quota.**

- 2. Find all Datasets or just review those in the active history and *purge* (aka permenently delete) those not needed.
+### Find all Datasets or just review those in the active history and *purge* (aka permenently delete) those not needed

    * All account Datasets can be reviewed under **User > Datasets**.
    * Within a History, deleted/permenently deleted Datasets can be reviewed by toggling the *deleted* link at the top of the History panel, found immediately under the History name.
    * Both *active* (shown by default) and *hidden* (the other toggle link, next to the *deleted* link) datasets can be reviewed the same way.